Bemesko/Bemesko/README.md

 ## Hello, I'm Bernardo! 👋
 <img src="https://komarev.com/ghpvc/?username=Bemesko&label=Visualizações&color=blue&style=plastic" alt="Bemesko, aka Me!" />

-- 🔭 I’m currently working on school projects, such as [a system to predict basketball matches](https://github.com/Pibaska/NBA-Basketball-Prediction).
+- 🔭 Currently I'm working as an R&D intern @ Philips and coursing systems development in college.
 Also I make games on the rare occasion of me having spare time.
 [Here's my latest one!](https://github.com/Greg-art/Golfita-BG)
-- 🌱 I’m currently learning Python, C#, project management with Scrum, and overall how to be a better, more efficient programmer!
+- 🌱 I’m currently learning Python, C#, Java and overall how to be a better, more efficient programmer!
 - 👯 I’m looking to collaborate on games made in Unity, python projects and whatnot.
 - 🤔 I’m looking for help with Linux and programming design patterns
 - 💬 Ask me about [setting up Notion](https://notion.so), anything related to game development and basic Python stuff.